usize/monument/README.md

 Monument is a multi-agent playground where large language model agents collaborate (or compete) on a shared pixel grid.
 Each agent can have unique instructions, scopes, and LLM backends, making it a fast way to probe coordination patterns, supervisory hierarchies, and other agentic behaviors.
 What makes it special, is that it's designed for heavily resource constrained environments.

 The simulation engine uses a [BSP](https://en.wikipedia.org/wiki/Bulk_synchronous_parallel) loop for scale.
 That means we can run a very large number of agents synchronously and then merge the results back into a parallel simulation.
-This is super useful if you're experimenting using local models because it means you could e.g., run a simulation with 1000 actors while only ever consuming the resources of one.

 The following playback was computed on a single macbook.
-The agents ran [GLM-4.5-Air-GGUF:IQ4_NL](https://huggingface.co/unsloth/GLM-4.5-Air-GGUF?show_file_info=IQ4_NL%2FGLM-4.5-Air-IQ4_NL-00001-of-00002.gguf), generating 15 tokens/sec.
+The agents ran [GLM-4.5-Air-GGUF:IQ4_NL](https://huggingface.co/unsloth/GLM-4.5-Air-GGUF?show_file_info=IQ4_NL%2FGLM-4.5-Air-IQ4_NL-00001-of-00002.gguf) which consumes nearly all of my available system memory.
+Using this approach, I could scale to an arbitrarily high number of agents which is very useful for exploring the ability of various models to drive cooperative problem solving.

 ![Monument Replay](exports/small/replay.gif)